tomehomme/Calculator/README.md

 **You *must* work in a group of two for this lab**

+## Iterator Class

+You've been provided with four files which contain declrations and definitions for the following five iterator classes:

+* Iterator: this is the base class for definint the interface for all the other iterator classes
+* NullIterator: this iterator is created by expression tree classes which have no children to iterator over such as the operands
+* BinaryIterator: this iterator is created by expression tree classes with two children, such as operators, and returns one of the children per iteration
+* UnaryIterator: this iterator is created by expression tree classes with one child, such as decorators, and returns the only child on its first iteration
+* PreorderIterator: this iterator is created by a user to traverse an entire expression tree.
+Note that it will skip the first node in the expression tree so its helpful to add a "dummy" decorator node as root which will be skipped

+Note that these classes are declared in the file `iterator.hpp` but defined in other fils with the exception of the `Iterator` and `NullIterator` classes, which are both declared and defined in `iterator.hpp`.
+The first step of this lab is to modify your existing expression tree classes to work with these iterators.
+You will need to perform the following steps to integrate these iterator classes with your expression tree objects to allow your tree to be iterated:

+* Add a pure virtual `Iterator* create_iterator()` function to your `Base` class
+* Declare and define an appropriate `Iterator* create_iterator()` function for each of your `Base` subclasses
+* Make sure that each class is returning the correct type of iterator (Null, Binary, or Unary) and that the iterator is initialized (using its constructor) for that object before its returned

+Before moving on to the visitor portion of this lab, make sure to create a number of unit tests to make sure you are correctly iterating over every node in various expression trees.
+If you do not test your iteratior before attempting to use it with your visitor you will likely get difficult to debug results or segmentation faults.

 ## The Visitor Class

-In this lab you will create a visitor pattern which, when paired with your `PreorderIterator` class from the previous lab will be used to count the number of each type of element within an expression.
+Now you will create a visitor pattern which, when paired with your `PreorderIterator` class from the previous section will be used to count the number of each type of element within an expression.
 To do this, you will need to create a single `CountVisitor` class which can be paired with a `PreorderIterator` to visit each node in an expression tree and count them.
 The below code is truncated, and the full code has been provided in visitor.hpp.

 ```c++
 class CountVisitor {